spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-pantalaimon.md

 See the project's [documentation](https://github.com/matrix-org/pantalaimon) to learn what it does and why it might be useful to you.

 This role exposes Pantalaimon's API only within the container network, so bots and clients installed on the same machine can use it.
-In particular the [matrix-bot-draupnir](configuring-playbook-bot-draupnir.md) role and possibly others can use it.
+In particular the [Draupnir](configuring-playbook-bot-draupnir.md) and [Mjolnir](configuring-playbook-bot-mjolnir.md) roles (and possibly others) can use it.

 ## 1. Adjusting the playbook configuration